A topic from the subject of Biochemistry in Chemistry.

 • Antibiotics are drugs that kill or inhibit the growth of bacteria.

-• Antivirals are drugs that inhibit the growth of viruses.
+• Antivirals are drugs that inhibit the replication or spread of viruses.

-• Both antibiotics and antivirals are essential for treating infections.
+• Both antibiotics and antivirals are essential for treating infectious diseases, but they target different pathogens.

-• Antibiotics are typically used to treat bacterial infections, such as pneumonia, urinary tract infections, and skin infections.
+• Antibiotics are typically used to treat bacterial infections, such as pneumonia, urinary tract infections (UTIs), and skin infections.

-• Antivirals are typically used to treat viral infections, such as the flu, herpes, and HIV.
+• Antivirals are typically used to treat viral infections, such as influenza (the flu), herpes, HIV, and Hepatitis C.

-• However, antibiotics and antivirals should only be used when prescribed by a doctor.
+• Antibiotics and antivirals should only be used when prescribed by a doctor and should be taken as directed to ensure effectiveness and minimize the risk of resistance.

 Main Concepts